pepperjackdev/assembly-playground/README.md

 assembly snippets and straightforward scripts, created to be shared with anyone interested in exploring the world of assembly language.

+> [!IMPORTANT]
+> All the code contained into this repository only works on x86/x86_64 GNU/Linux machines!

 ## Compiling sources
 To compile a source code file, you can use [NASM](https://www.nasm.us/) compiler.
 First, you have to compile your *.asm file: